AnthonyChuah/LegendOfWujin/readme.txt

 Bugfix 12.
 Fixed function call Character.Room.EnemyEncounter() to Character.EnemyEncounter () inside Character.Rest() function.
 Implemented 13.
 Two more zones, more mobs, several legendary items, and increased strength of boss.
 Implemented 14.
 Balanced high-level mobs exp given to match the difficulty and time requirement.
+Implemented 15.
+Fully-generalized acceptance of any substring of a command ("shortcut") in place of command.

 Future Features List:

-1. Make generalized acceptance of any substring of a command instead of hard-coded shortcuts.
+DONE 1.
+Make generalized acceptance of any substring of a command instead of hard-coded shortcuts.
 2. Make a GUI with status bar, inventory, equipment, location all displayed along with the console.